Gristydesigns/elegance-salon/README.md

 * The project uses Google fonts to style the website fonts.
 * jQuery - The project uses jQuery to reference Javascript needed for the responsive navbar.
 * Popper.js - The project uses Popper,js reference Javascript needed for the responsive navbar.
+* Favicon links for the logo.
 * All external images are stored and linked from ImgBB  Media library owned by the Salon.

 ## Deployment
 This project was developed using the [Cloud9 IDE](https://c9.io), committed to git and pushed to GitHub using the built in function within cloud9.
-To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/AJGreaves/portrait-artist), the following steps were taken:
+To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/Gristydesigns/elegance-salon), the following steps were taken:
 1. Log into GitHub.
 2. From the list of repositories on the screen, select **AJGreaves/portrait-artist**.
 3. From the menu items near the top of the page, select **Settings**.